slonigiraf/whitepaper/slonigiraf/ENG.md

 ### Corporate Education Could Lead to The Demand Growth

 In summary, we anticipate a demand for tokens from educational organizations to be 98.3 billion USD and 7.9 trillion USD from students from wealthy families.
 Throughout our analysis, we have primarily focused on students aged 7-21.
 Still, it is worth noting that adults also continue their education.
-We see the potential for implementing the Slonigiraf educational model in corporate training, which could generate additional demand for tokens.
+We see the potential for implementing the Slonig educational model in corporate training, which could generate additional demand for tokens.
 The global Corporate Training market was [valued at USD 345.56 Billion in 2021](https://skyquestt.com/report/corporate-training-market).
-We estimate that the Slonigiraf educational model can triple the educational efficiency.
+We estimate that the Slonig educational model can triple the educational efficiency.
 In that case, the additional GDP, as well as token demand, could reach approximately 691 billion USD:

 $2*345.56 = 691.12$